SpongePowered/SpongeDocs/source/ore/guidelines.rst

 Main Documentation Page (Home)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the first page anyone sees when visiting your project.
-Information here should include a description of your
+This is the first page that anyone will see when visiting your project.
+Information here should include a clear and concise
-project’s features.
-The following, if present in your plugin, should be documented on the main page if not documented
+description of your project's features and goals.
+The following, if present in your plugin, should be documented on the main
-elsewhere on the Ore project: commands, configuration, and permission nodes.
-Additionally, the below information must
-be documented on the main page if relevant:
+page if relevant:

     **External Connections**